 Another was recognition that rest time is not just down time but an important part of the structure of an overall training programme (although I still wrestle with the sense that my fitness is going backwards when I’m not on the bike).
 [It’s obviously not though! -cp]

-A third difference was whereas I had been trying to train to the ‘numbers’ (essentially using a power meter), CPCS eschewed this using ‘Perceived Rate of Exertion’ (“PRE”).
+A third difference was whereas I had been trying to train to the ‘numbers’ (essentially using a power meter), CPCS also brought in a ‘Perceived Rate of Exertion’ (“PRE”) scale, combining the watts and PRE.
 In other words, it was about training your body to “get in touch” with itself so at any time, you knew when to go and when to wait.

 The results were dramatic.
 Within five weeks, I came in 2nd in the Tour of Matabungkay (46+ Cat), much to my surprise.
 I had gone into the competition thinking that it would just be a ‘warm up’ event for the Masters Tour of Chiang Mai (“MTCM”) in November, but it marked the start of some notable successes.